Menus:

 Passenger Train Advocacy and Travel Links

-Here are some web sites that have more info about traveling via Amtrak and related matters:
+Here are some web sites that have more info about traveling via train and related matters:

 The National Association of Railroad Passengers (NARP) is a lobbying and passenger rail advocacy group.
 If you would like to help Amtrak to be able to serve you better, the best thing you can do is to join NARP.
 Their web site also has up-to-date news about Amtrak.